kdeldycke/awesome-iam/README.md

 ### Password-less

 - [An argument for passwordless](https://biarity.gitlab.io/2018/02/23/passwordless/) - Passwords are not the be-all and end-all of user authentication.
 This article ties to tell you why.
-- [WebAuthn guide](https://webauthn.guide) - A very accessible guide to WebAuthn, a standard allowing `servers to register and authenticate users using public key cryptography instead of a password`, supported by all major browsers.
+- [WebAuthn guide](https://webauthn.guide) - A very accessible guide to WebAuthn, a standard allowing “servers to register and authenticate users using public key cryptography instead of a password”, supported by all major browsers.

 ### Security Key

 - [Webauthn and security keys](https://www.imperialviolet.org/2018/03/27/webauthn.html) - Describe how authentication works with security keys, details the protocols, and how they articulates with WebAuthn.
-Key takeaway: `There is no way to create a U2F key with webauthn however. (...)
-So complete the transition to webauthn of your login process first, then transition registration.`
+Key takeaway: “There is no way to create a U2F key with webauthn however. (…) So complete the transition to webauthn of your login process first, then transition registration.”
 - [Getting started with security keys](https://paulstamatiou.com/getting-started-with-security-keys/) - A practical guide to stay safe online and prevent phishing with FIDO2, WebAuthn and security keys.
 - [Solo](https://github.com/solokeys/solo) - Open security key supporting FIDO2 & U2F over USB + NFC.
 - [OpenSK](https://github.com/google/OpenSK) - Open-source implementation for security keys written in Rust that supports both FIDO U2F and FIDO2 standards.